jhancock532/news-roundup/README.md

 ## Resources

-This `news-roundup` folder contains a basic implementation of a Node based web crawler that uses AI to extract news articles, found in `crawler.js`.
+This folder contains a basic implementation of a Node based web crawler that uses AI to extract news articles, found in `crawler.js`.

 There's some additional resources related to stretch goals - a prompt for trying out Agent mode in `docs/example-prompt.md` and some information about our client's news pages in `data/torchbox-clients.json`.